NITCbase/nitcbase.github.io/docs/Roadmap/Stage08.md

     //    return E_NOTFOUND;

-    /* Copy the record with record id (recId) to the record buffer (record) For this Instantiate a RecBuffer class object by passing the recId and call the appropriate method to fetch the record */
+    /* Copy the record with record id (recId) to the record buffer (record) For this Instantiate a RecBuffer class object using recId and call the appropriate method to fetch the record */